brylianrst/Brilian-Portofolio/Part2 Final Project.md

 It's very text heavy article, you could add more visual or highlight important points to help reader grasp the idea

 #### Is the progression through wireframes already great ?
-Yeah but I'm not sure why you suddenly focus on US gas emission padahal di awal discuss about the world and top countries yang consume/generate bnyk energy. maybe you could keep the focus on global or just choose specific countries consistenly
+Yeah but I'm not sure why you suddenly focus on US gas emission because at the beginning we discussed about the world and top countries that consume/generate a lot of energy. maybe you could keep the focus on global or just choose specific countries consistenly

 #### Are the number of data visualizations sufficient to tell a compelling story ?
 I think you can add visual about impact of earth hour

 #### Important elements in the visuals like titles, annotations, legends, captions, axis, data source and other elements are referenced and used appropriately ?
-Size di shorthand kecil, jadi susah liatnya dan banyak tulisan axis kepotong better kalo consistent in using the colors too
+The size on the shorthand is small, so it's pretty hard to see and a lot of the axis writing gets cut off.
+It's better if you're consistent in using the colors too

 --------------------------------------------------------------------------------------------------------------------------------------------

-### (Student, 24)
+### (Student, 29)

 #### Can you tell me what you think this is?
-Article about climate change due to massive energy consumption
+A website campaigning earth hour

 #### Who do you think is the intended audience for this?
-Policy maker, scientist in the field of energy, country leaders, individual
+General audience, people who care about environment

 #### What about the story narrative structure, do you think it is great or not for story telling?
-It's very text heavy article, you could add more visual or highlight important points to help reader grasp the idea
+Structure is OK and compelling, however the content is too long so it’s hard to follow along and understand the gist of the topic

 #### Is the progression through wireframes already great ?
-Yeah but I'm not sure why you suddenly focus on US gas emission padahal di awal discuss about the world and top countries yang consume/generate bnyk energy. maybe you could keep the focus on global or just choose specific countries consistenly
+Yes

 #### Are the number of data visualizations sufficient to tell a compelling story ?
-I think you can add visual about impact of earth hour
+Yes

 #### Important elements in the visuals like titles, annotations, legends, captions, axis, data source and other elements are referenced and used appropriately ?
-Size di shorthand kecil, jadi susah liatnya dan banyak tulisan axis kepotong better kalo consistent in using the colors too
+Yes

 ---------------------------------------------------------------------------------------------------------------------------------------------